Thank you for visiting the site of the Redington Frognal Neighbourhood Plan.

 Policies are supported by a detailed Evidence Base, funded by Redington Frognal Association, government grants and funding allocations from the local element of the Community Infrastructure Levy (CIL).

-Do you want London Borough of Camden to use the Neighbourhood Plan for Redington Frognal to help it decide planning applications in the neighbourhood area?
+88% voted Yes, in favour of Camden using the neighbourhood plan to to help it decide planning applications in the neighbourhood area.

-The Redington Frognal Neighbourhood Plan (Referendum version) – is available to download here:
+The Redington Frognal Neighbourhood Plan (Adoption version) – is available to download here:

 The Evidence Base of documents which underpin the Policies is available here.